zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-08_en-US_METALLURGIC_SPINOFFS.md

     │   • Billions of atoms now in wrong place                            │ │   • Cannot form proper bonds with "partner" atoms                   │ │                                                                     │
-    │   GRAVITY DOESN'T BREAK BONDS—IT PREVENTS THEM FROM FORMING.        │ │                                                                     │
+    │   GRAVITY DOESN'T BREAK BONDS, IT PREVENTS THEM FROM FORMING.       │ │                                                                     │
     └─────────────────────────────────────────────────────────────────────┘